nutanix-japan/ntnxtraining1121/examplelab6/examplelab6.rst

 7. Close the **VM console** window.

-Task 4: Observing the Result of Compression Savings ....................................................
+Observing the Result of Compression Savings ....................................................

 In this task you will observe the result of container compression.